 From moment to momentum

-“Professor Steele required us to watch an episode of each show on CNBC,” says O’Neill.
+“Our professor required us to watch an episode of each show on CNBC,” says O’Neill.
 “It opened my mind to the whole concept of Wall Street, corporate America, and the global business world.
 It hit me: There’s a lot more than just accounting in Indiana.
 There’s this whole world of business.”
 A world that could only be fully understood by committing to learning as much as he could both inside and out of the classroom.

 Like a tennis ball launched by a strong serve, O’Neill threw himself into a summer internship at the accounting firm of Ernst & Young, where he got a taste of accounting — and his “dream job.”
 When he graduates in 2015, O’Neill will join Ernst & Young’s audit department, leveraging the importance of both individual decision-making and teamwork.
 He credits his pivotal moment in the X105 class, combined with support from Kelley, with putting him on this path toward success.

 “Kelley gave me tremendous opportunities that totally prepared me for success,” says O’Neill.
 “I think that’s one thing that Kelly does very well: They don’t necessarily push you in a particular direction, but instead, they give you the tools to create a portfolio that impresses employers.”